-In order to protect the rights of people with disabilities in employment, the ADA limits employer’s ability to ask employees and applicants about disabilities.
-The EEOC defines a disability-related inquiry as a question or series of questions that is likely to elicit information about a disability.
+In order to protect the rights of people with disabilities in employment, the American with Disabilities Act (ADA) limits an employer’s ability to ask employees and applicants about disabilities.
+The US Equal Employment Opportunity Commission (EEOC) defines a disability-related inquiry as a question or series of questions that is likely to elicit information about a disability.
 According to the EEOC, disability-related inquiries are limited at three stages: pre-offer, post-offer, and employment.

 Pre-offer is the time before an applicant is offered employment.
-During this stage the prospective employer is prohibited from all disability-related inquiries even if they are related to the job.
-During this stage, an employer can ask about an applicant’s ability to perform the essential functions of the job.
+During this stage, the prospective employer is prohibited from all disability-related inquiries even if they are related to the job.
+During this stage, an employer can ask about an applicant’s ability to perform any essential function of the job.
 An employer can also ask an applicant to demonstrate or describe how they would do a task, but must allow for reasonable accommodation to be used in order to do this.